-The units contain vocabulary booklets, comprehension printables, and constructive writing exercises.
-One unique aspect about the unit is the skill practice.
-The skills examples are all related to chocolate facts, not the specific books.
+The units contain vocabulary booklets, comprehension printables, and constructed writing exercises.
+One unique aspect of the unit is skill practice.
+The skills examples are all related to chocolate facts, not specific books.
 Here are a few examples:

 - Prefix and Suffix Practice (Chocolate Trivia)

 - Figurative Language in Candy Slogans and Chocolate Bar Names

 - Correcting Run-On Sentences by using Compound Sentences Task Cards (Making Chocolate)

 This video pairs well with “Correcting Run-On Sentences.”

 This idea came for 100+ Winter Bulletin Board Ideas.